becks2318/flight-delays/README.md

 ### Problem Statement

-I am creating a tool that will predict the probability of flight delays and cancellations based on an individual's flight itinerary.
+I will build a regression model that will predict the probability that a given flight will be delayed or cancelled based on an individual's flight itinerary using publicly available Bureau of Transportation data.

 ---